jrie/flagCookies/README.md

 # FlagCookies

-A cookie manager with cow powers.
+A cookie, and browser storage manager with cow powers.
 Gives the ability to flag and set rules explicitly for cookies, also third-party cookies, cross origin and secure cookies.
 Domain.net and subdomain.domain.net can have individual rights.
 Providing several modes to set rules onto cookies and keeping a cookie profile, while being logged in in a website or service.

 ### Before you use this addon